-We will keep readers duly informed at Kennedy Law, PC of any material developments that occur in the lawsuits.
+We will keep readers duly informed at Kennedy Law Firm of any material developments that occur in the lawsuits.

 Sexual abuse spells conduct that is wrongful, manipulative and often carried out by predators who use positions of power to prey upon vulnerable and trusting victims.
 Individuals who ultimately decide to come forward and take action against wrongdoers find that demanding accountability and securing a legal remedy is a highly empowering and healing act.